braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/segment_extension.md

 ### Event Property Segmentation

 To increase targeting precision, select the “Add Property Filters” checkbox.
 This will enable you to drill down based on the specific properties of your Purchase or Custom Event.
 We support event property segmentation based on string, numeric, boolean, and time objects.
+We also support segmentation based on [nested event properties]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/nested_object_support/).

 ![Event Property][12]